Texas Property Tax in 2026: Rates, Exemptions & Tax Estimator

 If you buy a home in Texas, the homestead exemption is the single most important tax benefit available to you.
 It reduces your property's taxable value and can save you thousands of dollars per year.
 Here is exactly how it works.

-The mandatory statewide homestead exemption removes $100,000 from your home's taxable value for school district taxes.
-On a $400,000 home, this means you only pay school taxes on $300,000 of value — saving roughly $1,400-$1,800 per year depending on your school district's tax rate.
-This exemption was increased from $40,000 to $100,000 by the Texas legislature in 2023, and it applies to every homeowner in the state.
+The mandatory statewide homestead exemption removes $140,000 from your home's taxable value for school district taxes.
+On a $400,000 home, this means you only pay school taxes on $260,000 of value — saving roughly $1,400-$1,800 per year depending on your school district's tax rate.
+This exemption was raised to $100,000 in 2023 and then to $140,000 in 2025 (SB 4, voter-approved via Proposition 13 in November 2025), and it applies to every homeowner in the state.

 Beyond the school district exemption, many counties and cities offer their own additional homestead exemptions.
 These typically range from $5,000 to $20,000 off your taxable value for county and city taxes.
 Dallas County, for example, offers a percentage-based exemption in some jurisdictions.
 Collin County and Tarrant County offer similar local exemptions.
 The specific amounts vary by your exact address, so check with your county appraisal district after you close on your home.